dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

   "name" : "<string>:package name",
   "version" : "<string>:version number, formatted as x.y.z",
-  "repository" : "<uri>: the source where the package is from", "publisher" : "<email>: This email is used to identify two packages with the same name", "authors" : [/*names of authors and their email addresses.*/], "license" : "path to the license file",
-  "sections" : {
+  "repository" : "<uri>: the source where the package is from", "publisher" : "every publisher has its own namespace for packages", "authors" : [/*names of authors and their email addresses.*/], "license" : "license type name or path to the license file", "sections" : {
       "main" : {
         "resources" : [/** Paths to resources in this section */],